 The Checklist is my own personal event planning checklist that I use as a skeleton for every event.
 Of course, no checklist can be complete for your particular event, since each and every event is different.
 However, this is a great outline that offers plenty of suggestions and reminders of what you might be forgetting, with customizable pages for you to add in your own "To Do" items in chronological order.

-As I mentioned, I offer an online instructional video course that includes an eBook and over fourteen hours of video; plus dozens of downloadable documents, including sample contracts, RFPs, and budget grids.
+As I mentioned, I offer an online instructional video course that includes over ten hours of video; plus dozens of downloadable documents, including sample contracts, RFPs, and budget grids.

-PLUS the Toolkit includes numerous additional bonuses, including my own Event Planning Checklist that I use for my own events!
+PLUS the Planning Events Course includes numerous additional bonuses, including my own Event Planning Checklist that I use for my own events!

 Event Planning Checklist

-Certificate of Completion: As I discuss in the Become an Event Planner eBook, the whole concept of becoming a "certified event planner" is a lie.
-However, I discovered my students still wanted some reward and proof that they went through my online video eCourses, and so I now offer a Certificate of Completion with the Complete Event Planner Toolkit only.
+Certificate of Completion: As I discuss in the free four-part video series, Three Steps to Become an Event Planner, the whole concept of becoming a "certified event planner" is a lie.
+However, I discovered my students still wanted some reward and proof that they went through my online video course, and so I now offer a Certificate of Completion with the Planning Events Course.